 Best charge cards for rewards

 Admittedly, charge cards are pretty hard to find these days.
 The only issuer that carries them is American Express, and you need a pretty good credit score to get one.
 You also have to be willing to pay a substantial annual fee.
-The current lowest annual fee is $95, which is what you’ll pay after a $0 introductory first year with the American Express Green Card.
-However, the card’s rewards are a reflection of the low fee.
-You’ll only earn 2X Membership Rewards points for every $1 spent on Amextravel.com and 1 point per $1 spent on all other purchases.
+One of the lower annual fees is $150, which is what you’ll pay with the American Express® Green Card.
+You’ll earn 3X Membership Rewards points for every $1 spent on eligible travel, transit and dining purchases and 1 point per $1 spent on all other purchases.

 The American Express® Gold Card has a higher fee of $250 a year, but offers more substantial rewards.
 You’ll get 4X Membership Rewards points at restaurants worldwide and at U.S. supermarkets for up to $25,000 in purchases annually, then 1X..
 You’ll also earn 3X Membership Rewards points on flights booked directly with airlines or on amextravel.com.
 Another travel perk is an up to $100 airline fee credit per calendar year.
 You can also earn up to $120 in dining credit when you make purchases on Boxed, Seamless or GrubHub with your Gold card (enrollment required).

 The Platinum Card® from American Express is a charge card that’s issued by invitation only.
 If you have excellent credit and strong finances, you may end up with this card in your wallet.
 It comes with a hefty annual fee of $550, but offers some high tier travel rewards.
 You’ll get 5X Membership Rewards points on flights booked directly through the airlines or through American Express Travel.